-Table 2: Parameters for active power frequency response in FSM
+Table 2: Parameters for active power frequency response in FSM (range values of the Figure 1)

 the HVDC system shall be capable, following an instruction from the relevant TSO, of adjusting the droops for upward and downward regulation, the frequency response deadband and the operational range of variation within the active power range available for FSM, set out in Figure 1 and more generally within the limits set by points (a) and (b).
 These values shall be subject to notification to the regulatory authority.
 The modalities of that notification shall be determined in accordance with the applicable national regulatory framework;